 - Strong Coffee (instead of water)

-Step One: Egg Preparation
+First: Egg Preparation

 Hard boil both white and brown eggs and allow them to cool.

-Step Two: Prepare the natural dye.
+Second: Prepare the natural dye.

 In a large saucepan, bring to a boil four cups of water, four cups of plant material, and two tablespoons of vinegar.
 For measurements as a rule of thumb, you will need one cup of ingredients, one cup of water to 1/2 tablespoon of vinegar.
 Allow simmering for about 30 minutes or longer for a more rich color.
 When the dye is a few shades darker than desired, remove from heat and allow to cool.